 The Bodhisatta was once a king’s advisor.
-One time the king set off for war in the wrong season.
+One time the king set off for war during the rainy season.
 At their camp, an owl flew into a bamboo thicket to hide from some crows.
 The crows surrounded the owl and, determined to kill it, sat waiting it out.
-The impatient owl did not wait until the evening to make its escape, and when it flew away the crows pecked it to death.
+The impatient owl did not wait until the evening to make its escape, and when it flew away, the crows pecked it to death.

 In the Lifetime of the Buddha